cristianmib/cristianmib/README.md

 <br/>
 <br/>

-I am an Android and Full Stack Java mobile application developer, with a great capacity for teamwork to apply my knowledge in the professional field, I reinvented myself professionally first in the development of Android mobile applications, I am currently a graduate of a Full Stack development Bootcamp Java, in my GitHub portfolio I have various programming projects, I am looking for an opportunity to grow professionally and show my full potential.
+Hello, i am an Android and Full Stack Java mobile application developer, with a great capacity for teamwork to apply my knowledge in the professional field, I reinvented myself professionally first in the development of Android mobile applications, I am currently a graduate of a Full Stack development Bootcamp Java, in my GitHub portfolio I have various programming projects, I am looking for an opportunity to grow professionally and show my full potential.

 ### 🛠 Languages and Tools: